ami-iit/bipedal-locomotion-framework/README.md

 |    [PerceptionFeatures](./src/Perception)     |   Library containing perception algorithms useful for locomotion   | [`OpenCV`](https://github.com/opencv/opencv) |
 |    [SimplifiedModelControllers](./src/SimplifiedModelControllers)     |   Library containing the controllers based on simplified models   | [`manif`](https://github.com/artivis/manif) |

+:warning: Including `BipedalLocomotion/Framework.h` may result in higher compilation time because of the inclusion of headers which may not be used in your project.
+It is always suggested to follow the [IWYU](https://github.com/include-what-you-use/include-what-you-use/blob/cc0fad4be0db26e40713b6076263f204a311b573/docs/WhyIWYU.md) paradigm.
+This applies also for the CMake targets.
+It is suggested to link only the targets used in your project.

 # :hammer: Build the suite
 The **bipedal-locomotion-framework**  can be built on Windows, macOS, and Linux.
 The easiest way to compile the library is to use the [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild).
 If you enable the profiles  `ROBOTOLOGY_ENABLE_DYNAMICS` and `ROBOTOLOGY_ENABLE_DYNAMICS_FULL_DEPS` in the `robotology-superbuild` you will automatically clone and build **bipedal-locomotion-framework** and all the dependencies.